About Re-Imagining Peer Review

 Re-Imagining Peer Review Survey

 CELJ is working on a large-scale survey of peer review in humanities journal publishing, especially as it intersects with principles of diversity, equity, and inclusion.
-The project team is soliciting survey question suggestions from editors, publishers, reviewers, and authors in humanities and HSS disciplines.
-Are there areas of peer review (even those not necessarily related to DEI efforts) and of journal publishing more broadly for which you would like to see data collected?
+The project team is developing a survey based on topics and question suggestions provided by editors, publishers, reviewers, and authors in humanities and HSS disciplines.

 Project Team